NOTE: You are looking at documentation for an older release. For the latest information, see the current release documentation.

 If you have added the

-deb-src entry, you will see an error like
+deb-srcentry by mistake, you will see an error like the following:

 Unable to find expected entry 'main/source/Sources' in Release file (Wrong sources.list entry or malformed file)

-Run apt-get update and the repository is ready for use.
-You can install it with:
+apt-get update, and the repository is ready for use.
+For example, you can install Metricbeat by running:

-sudo apt-get update && sudo apt-get install elasticsearch
+sudo apt-get update && sudo apt-get install metricbeat

 Download and install the public signing key: